PM 02-07-03-c

 IES Screens

-On the Alien-Details screen, a new drop down "Qualified Immigration Status Pending (90 days)" appears below the "Alien Admission Status" drop down.
-The new drop down has the following values:
+On the "Non-Citizen - Details" page, a drop down "Qualified Immigration Status Pending (90 days)" appears below the "Non-Citizen Admission Status" drop down.
+The drop down has the following values:

 - (Blank) - default value